iotbzh/agl-documentation/host-configuration/docs/2_AGL_Application_Framework.md

 # AGL Application Framework

-The binder provides the way to connect applications to the services that it needs.
+The binder provides a way to connect applications to the services that it needs.

 It provides a fast way to securely offer APIs to applications written in any